 Once PAH enter into the body, they are transported to several organs, with the liver being the primary site due to its key role in metabolic detoxification.
 The liver removes toxins from toxic chemicals, with liver biomarkers serving as important indicators of organ efficiency and health.
-Enzymes like alanine aminotransferase (ALT) and aspartate aminotransferase (AST) are released into the bloodstream when the liver is damaged and are necessary for protein metabolism.
+Enzymes like alanine aminotransferase (ALT) and aspartate aminotransferase (AST) are released into the bloodstream when the liver is

+Copyright: © by the authors.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license. damaged and are necessary for protein metabolism.
 Alkaline phosphatase (ALP) is another important enzyme used to assess liver and bone health, often elevated in liver failure or bile duct obstruction [4].